Posted by Imperial Harvest on 14 January 2022

 At Imperial Harvest, the innovative reimagination of ancient imperial ritualistic worship at the Temple of Earth pays tribute to the indelible heritage of this revered site.
 Reflecting the enlightened findings of ancient Imperial Feng Shui masters, the fine jadeite cabochon on the Bliss of Harvest ring confers upon blessed wearers elevated levels of intuitive interpretation and decision-making proficiencies.
 This facilitates strategic planning and execution of key personal and professional decisions, empowering them in the fulfilment of their inherent unlimited human potential.

-This upcoming Li Chun season, Imperial Harvest ushers in a prosperous Chinese New Year with the Fine Jadeite Grand Wealth God, which immortalises Bi Gan’s authority, power and influence with a trio of wealth-garnering emblems – the Wealth Garnering Pot (聚宝盆), Ruyi Scepter (玉如意) and Wealth Garnering Gold Ingot (聚财金元宝).
+This upcoming Li Chun season, Imperial Harvest ushers in a prosperous Chinese New Year with the Fine Jadeite Grand Wealth God, which immortalises Bi Gan’s authority, power and influence with a trio of wealth-garnering emblems – the Wushamao (乌纱帽), Ruyi Scepter (玉如意) and wealth-garnering Gold Ingots (聚财金元宝).
 Collectively, they bestow upon destined owners an abundance of opportunities and prosperity, facilitating their achievement of record-breaking sales, salary increments, windfalls and investment returns.

 Another important direct wealth God with increased prominence during the Li Chun and Chinese New Year period is Tua Pek Gong (福德正神大伯公), who is recognised as the God of Earth.
 While the emperor and his officials had access to the Temple of Earth to pay their respects to Tua Pek Gong, the common man often worshipped him at dedicated temples across the empire.

-In the Imperial Harvest Fine Jadeite Tua Pek Gong, he is depicted wielding powerful emblems of fortune and power.
-For devotees seeking a prosperous beginning to the Year of the Tiger this Li Chun, Tua Pek Gong carries the Magical Gold Ingot (金玉宝) to signify an abundance of gold, or material wealth, upon the destined owner.
-Blessed wearers embarking on new careers are also empowered with strategic opportunities and benefactors at work, thereby accelerating the realisation of their career aspirations.
+In the Imperial Harvest Fine Jadeite Tua Pek Gong, he is depicted wielding powerful emblems of prosperity and power.
+For those seeking a prosperous beginning to the Year of the Tiger this Li Chun, Tua Pek Gong is depicted with a bounty of Gold Ingots (聚财金元宝), symbolising the good fortune and prosperity bestowed upon devotees.
+With the dragon scepter, the destined owner finds themselves brushing off the challenges posed by competitors, and soaring to unprecedented heights in their respective fields.

 As Business Wealth God, Guan Gong (武财神关公) is especially significant to entrepreneurs this Li Chun.
 Known for his bravery and loyalty as a general serving under warlord Liu Bei (刘备), Guan Gong’s undying commitment to restoring the glory of the Eastern Han Dynasty was held in high esteem.